-A lot of travelers want to bring mushrooms from Italy, China, and other countries back home.
+Many travelers want to bring mushrooms from Italy, China, and other countries back home.
 That’s because the food culture there involves many different varieties of mushrooms that aren’t available in the US.
-And even though generally, they’re allowed, you could get into trouble if you won’t follow the basic principles for traveling with mushrooms.

 TSA Rules on Flying With Mushrooms

-The TSA (Transport Security Agency) doesn’t have any rules for traveling with mushrooms.
-But when traveling between different states or when returning from other countries, some restrictions are enforced by the USDA (United States Department of Agriculture), other known as Customs and Immigration.
+The TSA (Transport Security Agency) has no rules for traveling with mushrooms.
+But if traveling between different states or returning from other countries, some restrictions are under monitoring by the USDA (United States Department of Agriculture), Customs and Immigration.

 Flying With Mushrooms Internationally

-Truffles are usually allowed, but not always.
+Truffles may usually be on planes, but not always.
 For example, New Zealand prohibits traveling with any variety of truffles.
-Other countries allow the most popular varieties, including Italian white, muscat, Oregon, Burgundy, and winter black truffles.

 How to Pack Mushrooms in Your Luggage

-We recommend packing mushrooms in your hand luggage.
-When going through security, they’ll most likely need to be inspected by the security agent.
-So pack them somewhere accessible, so that it’s easy to take them out if needed.
+Pack mushrooms in your hand luggage.
+When going through security, the security agent will most likely need to inspect them.
+So pack them somewhere accessible so it’s easy to take them out if needed.

 Ground mushroom powders should be packed in checked baggage whenever possible.
 In hand luggage, they must be in 12 oz (350 g) containers or smaller.